-The River North Arts District aka RiNo is one of my favorite places in Denver for several reasons.
+The River North Arts District aka RiNo is one of our favorite places in Denver for several reasons.

-a) It’s full of amazing street art that could seriously compete with the likes of Oakland, New York, or Miami. b) It hosts some of the best restaurants in Denver, like Cart Driver, Acorn, and Populist (head to the Source for the best restaurants). c) Is an absolute shitshow in the evening and is full of young, beautiful people bar hopping, most notably between Finn’s Manor, Lustre Pearl, and Meadowlark.
+It’s full of amazing street art that could seriously compete with the likes of Oakland, New York, or Miami.
+It hosts some of the best restaurants in Denver, like Cart Driver, Acorn, and Populist (head to the Source for the best restaurants), and is full of young, beautiful people bar hopping, most notably between Finn’s Manor, Lustre Pearl, and Meadowlark.

 9. Attend a festival in Telluride

 Telluride would be worth visiting for its scenery alone, but what sets it apart from the rest of Colorado’s mountain towns is its festivals!
 Lots of Coloradans visit Telluride during one of these and the town goes absolutely bonkers.

 In particular, the Blues and Brews, Film, and Bluegrass festivals are really amazing.
 Attending any of these is without a doubt one of the best things to do in Colorado in the summer.

 10. Spend a night in the wilderness

 The Rockies are a paradise for outdoor people.
 Without question, one of the must-do things in Colorado is to go on a multi-day trek in these mountains.
 Not only are these Colorado hiking trails and treks physically challenging, but they’re also incredibly rewarding.

 There is really nothing quite like setting up camp in an alpine basin or at the edge of a lake and just letting the vast wilderness consume you.